 The ability to communicate our mission of making better things in a better way is integral to our success in engaging new customers and introducing them to our products and brand.
+Allbirds is still relatively unknown, underscoring a large opportunity to scale our customer base and drive future growth.
 Our continued focus on elevating our product offerings combined with our differentiated brand approach and authenticity is critical to attracting new customers and increasing closet share.
+Further, we must continue to emphasize our commitment to people, the planet, and our investors in order to further increase our reach and highlight the integrity of our brand.

 As we continue to scale and build our global brand awareness, our goal is to acquire new customers in a cost-effective way.
 We will continue to invest in customer acquisition while the underlying customer unit economics indicate the return on investment is strong.
 The continued execution of our customer acquisition strategy is key to acquiring more customers and driving growth and profitability for our business.
 Our ability to acquire more customers depends significantly on a number of factors, including the level and pattern of consumer spending in the product categories in which we operate and our ability to expand our brand awareness.
+Starting in 2022, we began to selectively enter into retail partnerships with third parties to distribute our products on a limited basis, in an effort to build brand awareness and establish greater customer credibility in the market for our performance products.